zodern/meteor-up/README.md

 ### Multiple Deployments

 Meteor Up supports multiple deployments to a single server.
-Meteor Up only does the deployment; if you need to configure subdomains, you need to manually set up a reverse proxy yourself.
+To route requests to the correct app, use the [reverse proxy](#reverse-proxy)

 Let's assume we need to deploy production and staging versions of the app to the same server.
 The production app runs on port 80 and the staging app runs on port 8000.